zryska/Edge-Data-Store-Docs/V1/Overview/SDSQuickStart.md

 ## Write data events to the SDS stream

-Now that the type and container have been created, you can write data using SDS:
+After type and container creation, you can write data using SDS like in the following example:

 ```json
 [{